Meteora: The Great Meteoron

 The Holy Monastery of Great Meteoron is the oldest and largest of the monasteries of Meteora.
 The monastery is believed to have been built just before the mid 14th century by a monk from Mount Athos named Saint Athanasios the Meteorite.
 He began the build with a church in dedication to the Mother of God, the Virgin Mary.
 He later added small cells so that monks could concentrate and live atop the rock formations.
-The monastery’s second name is, The Holy Monastery of the Transfiguration, which got its name from the second church St. Meteorites built.
+The monastery's second name is, The Holy Monastery of the Transfiguration, which got its name from the second church St. Meteorites built.
 The successor of Saint Athanasios was Saint Joasaph, who continued to build more cells, a hospital, and renovated the churches atop the rocks.
 The Monastery thrived in the 16th century when it received many imperial and royal donations.
 At the time it had over three hundred monks living and worshipping within its cells.
 It is still a living monastery as there were three monks in residence as of 2015.

 Being the largest among all the monasteries allows it to have a particular layout filled with many buildings.
 The katholikon is dedicated to the Transfiguration of Jesus and was the first church of the monastery.
 The hermitage of the first founder of the monastery is a small building carved in rock.
-The kitchen or what is commonly referred to as the hestia is a domed shaped building near the refectory.
+The kitchen or what is commonly referred to as the hestia is a dome-shaped building near the refectory.
 There is also a hospital, with its famous roof of the ground floor made of brick and supported on four columns.
 The three old churches or chapels include: The Chapel of Saint John the Baptist which lies next to the katholikon sanctuary, The Saints Constantine and Helen Chapel which is an aisle-less church with large vault, and finally the chapel of Virgin Mary situated in the cave.

 Monastery of Varlaam

 The Monastery of Varlaam is the second largest monastery of Meteora.
 The name Varlaam comes from a monk named Varlaam who scaled the rocks in 1350 and began construction on the monasteries.
 Varlaam built three churches by hoisting materials up the face of the cliffs.
-After Varlaam’s death, the monastery was abandoned for two hundred years until two monk brothers, Theophanes and Nektarios Apsarades, came to the rock in the 16th century and began to rebuild the churches in October 1517.
-The two brothers from Ioannina spent twenty-two years hoisting materials to the top of the rock formation, however, the building only is reported to take around twenty days.
+After Varlaam's death, the monastery was abandoned for two hundred years until two monk brothers, Theophanes and Nektarios Apsarades, came to the rock in the 16th century and began to rebuild the churches in October 1517.
+The two brothers from Ioannina spent twenty-two years hoisting materials to the top of the rock formation, however, the building only is reported to have taken around twenty days.
 Monks have been present since the 16th century, however, there has been a constant decline in their presence since the 17th century.
 Today the monastery is accessed through a series of ladders that scale the north side of the rock.
 The museum is open to travelers and contains a wide array of relics and ecclesiastical treasures.
 As of 2015 there are seven monks remaining in Varlaam.